guruvamsi-policharla/silent-threshold-encryption/README.md

 # Silent Threshold Encryption [ePrint:2024/263](https://eprint.iacr.org/2024/263)

 Rust implementation of the silent-threshold encryption introduced in [ePrint:2024/263](https://eprint.iacr.org/2024/263).
+Benchmarks reported in the paper were run on a 2019 MacBook Pro with a 2.4 GHz Intel Core i9 processor.
+The library has been confirmed to work with version 1.76.0 of the Rust compiler.

+An end to end example is provided in the `examples/` directory.

 ## Dependencies
 Install rust via: